mnstrr/webvr-boilerplate/README.md

     // To show a warn message if the WebVR-Api is not supported, you can provide a queryselector to your message.
     // The class 'is-visible' will be added when the Api is not supported.
     // default: undefined
     WARN_MESSAGE: '#warn-message',

-    // To 'fake' the VR-Controls as drag&drop with mouse you can enable this option.
-    // default: false
-    FAKE_VR_CONTROLS: true,

     // To 'fake' the VR-Effect as Three Stereo-Effect you can enable this option.
     // default: false
     FAKE_VR_EFFECT: true,

+    //shows a simple crosshair in front of the camera
+    //default: false
+    SHOW_CROSSHAIR: true

 };
 ```